jovillarrealm/jovillarrealm/README.md

 # Howdy

-The learning approach I aspire to have is based on [this because I like her](https://faultlore.com/blah/faultlore/) while my work is currently at CNSG as an intern.
+The learning approach I aspire to have is based on [this because I like her](https://faultlore.com/blah/faultlore/).
+I work at CNSG as an intern.

 :D